Words & Definitions

 TRANS -- This is popular shorthand to mean "transgender" in all of its variety.

-MTF -- This is an abbreviation for “Male-To-Female.”
-It is a synonym for “transgender woman” or "transgender girl" and is used to designate a person who was assigned male at birth but whose gender identity and expression are female.
-This designation is used less frequently because it implies that the person was once male, which in terms of gender identity, may not be true.
+TRANSWOMAN -- This is the word used to describe a woman who was assigned male at birth and whose gender identity is female.
+Transgirl is also commonly used an abbreviation.
+"MTF" is an abbreviation for “Male-To-Female.”
+This designation is becoming less-commonly used because it implies that the person was once male, which in terms of gender identity, may not be true.
 It is still widely used in clinical settings as is "natal male," which means "born male."
 It is far more accurate to say "assigned male," as many transwomen have never experienced themselves to be male.

 SEXUAL ORIENTATION -- This is the term for whether a person is sexually attracted to people of the opposite gender (heterosexual); the same gender (homosexual); or both (bisexual).
 Sexual orientation is an individual's enduring physical, romantic and/or emotional attraction to other people.
 Gender identity and sexual orientation are entirely separate.
 All people have a sexual orientation independent of their sexual anatomy or gender identity.
 [NOTE: Some people do not experience primary sexual attraction, and may identify their sexual orientation as "asexual."]

 LGBT (LGBTQIA) -- "LGBT" is an abbreviation for “Lesbian, Gay, Bisexual, Transgender."
 The term represents the banding together of diverse groups of people who have traditionally not fit society's norms for gender expression and/or sexual attraction.
 In the spirit of inclusivity, this abbreviation has been expanded to include: